Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 }

-In Java, the same problem arises: a thread might see ready=true, but the old value of x.
+The same problem occurs in Java: a thread may see ready=true, but the old value of x.

 Go (channel)